Indulux Technologies - Induction Lighting Innovators - Library

 The Science Behind Magnetic Induction Lighting

-References are included for those who wish to follow up on the original papers cited.
+References are included for those who wish to follow up on the original papers cited in this publication.

 The Science Behind Magnetic Induction Lighting